My car alarm keeps going off. What should I do?

 Why does my car alarm keep going off?

-When your car alarm keeps going off for no apparent reason it can be incredibly annoying, not just for you, but also your neighbours.
-But the good news is that the cause is normally easy to trace and there are quick ways to fix the problem.
+But when your car alarm keeps going off for no apparent reason it can be incredibly annoying, not just for you, but also your neighbours.

-Here are some of the common reasons for a car alarm going off:
+Here are some of the most common reasons for a car alarm going off randomly

 Key fob malfunction

-One of the most common causes is an entry key fob with a low or dead battery.
+One cause might be an entry key fob with a low or dead battery.
 Key fob batteries can go flat after long periods of use.
 If that happens, the fob might not be able to send signals correctly, which can cause the alarm to sound.

-What’s the solution?
-Swap the batteries out.
-Most fobs take the coin battery type, which can be bought from almost any shop that sells batteries, and the fobs themselves can be pried open for easy battery replacement.
 If the battery’s not to blame, your key fob might need to be reset or scanned with a code reader.
-Your local mechanic should be able to help.
+A car mechanic should be able to help.

 Dirty bonnet latch sensor